Welcome to your go-to guide on Classic Dashboard Widgets!

 Say you are pitching a new product and start pushing out press releases to influencers and media outlets.
 You likely want an idea of how many viewers your press release/story reached.
 This is when the Potential Reach Widget is indispensable.

-This widget provides insight into the number of potential viewers that have been exposed to a brand, product, event or topic over a specified date range.
-We recommend using potential reach as an indicator of how your brand or company is performing over time, rather than assuming X number of people have viewed an article mentioning you.
+This widget provides insight into the number of potential viewers that have been exposed to a brand, product, event, or topic over a specified date range.
+We recommend using potential reach as an indicator of how your brand or company is performing over time rather than assuming X number of people have viewed an article mentioning you.

 We get our reach numbers through our partnership with SimilarWeb, which shows the average number of desktop and mobile visitors to a given site your article is on (not the article itself).
 It is important to note that this is not how many people have read your article.
-Please see further details into insights provided by SimilarWeb and our potential reach via this article here.

-However, potential reach is a gauge as to the amount of audience you are getting since the thought is that there is a correlation between high reach publishers and how many visitors actually read your article.
+However, potential reach is a gauge as to the amount of audience you are getting since the thought is that there is a correlation between high-reach publishers and how many visitors actually read your article.

 AVE